triton-inference-server/python_backend/README.md

 Note the location of `triton_python_backend_stub` in the directory structure above.

-### 2. Packaging the Conda Environment
+### Creating Custom Execution Environments

-It is also required to create a tar file that contains your conda environment.
+If you want to create a tar file that contains all your Python dependencies or you want to use different Python environments for each Python model you need to create a *Custom Execution Environment* in Python backend.
 Currently, Python backend only supports [conda-pack](https://conda.github.io/conda-pack/) for this purpose.
 [conda-pack](https://conda.github.io/conda-pack/) ensures that your conda